The 6Cs of science popularisation

 Your work should be put into context to shed light on the scientific, social, economic or even cultural challenges in your given field.
 Let us take a health-related example.
 A researcher has produced a prosthetic limb with integrated electronic sensors.
 The innovation allows a patient to collect data about the condition of the prosthetic on their own from home.
 The scientist, to help us better understand the importance of their innovation, would benefit from telling us how many patients could be helped each year and the financial savings that a design like this would make to the social security budget.

 Your audience won’t always be aware of the proximity between their own problems and your scientific research.
 So perhaps you could explain several applications to them that affect their daily life: right now, in the near future or 10 years down the line.
-Imagine that you are giving a speech about data security in front of a lay audience of students.
-You can start your speech by asking, “Who, among you, uses Facebook?”.
-Give them enough time in silence to raise their hand, then follow with, “Who sometimes buys things on the internet?”.
-With a second silence to let them express themselves.
+Imagine that you must give a speech to popularise data backup in front of an audience of business executives.
+You can start your speech by asking, “Who among you saw their company impacted by the fire of the OVH data center in March 2021?”.
+Considering that more than 3.5 million web sites were affected by this disaster, members of your audience are likely to raise their hand.
+Give them time to do so, then continue: “Among those of you who were impacted by this fire, who saved their data somewhere else, in addition to using OVH servers?”
+Once again, give them a moment to express themselves.
 Your point is made: they now feel concerned by your subject.
 They are ready to listen to you attentively.

 4. Be concrete

 When you popularize, it is important that your audience understands what it is that you are explaining.
 You must therefore avoid abstract speech at all cost.
 To stay concrete, bring samples, models or perform demonstrations.
+It is useful to hand over samples to the public if your audience is not too big.
+However, when you speak in front of several dozens of persons, you need to avoid this type of tool: when the sample arrives at the 5th or 6th row in the room, you have already moved on to another aspect of your subject.
 You can also draw on the 5 senses of your audience, by giving objects for them to see, to hear, to taste or to feel.
 They will remember your explanations better.

 Even though they are no experts, your audience loves to participate, give their opinion.
 Hence the importance of making conversation, taking the time for question and answer sessions.
 During a presentation or a workshop with a small group of people, you can give the floor to everyone.
 For a larger audience, or when you are doing a videoconference, you can use polls.
 This way, you can collect everyone’s opinion in no time.